 Duration: also, as a metric the duration was found, used in 50% of the studies.
 The duration represents the time that the participant takes to complete a given task Sharafi et al. (2015b).
 Generally, these tasks involve checking the understanding of the models (what does the model represent?).
 In other words, checking if the participants have difficulties in performing the tasks (Bera et al., 2019; Tallon et al., 2019; Vermeulen, 2018; Petrusel et al., 2017; Pinggera et al., 2012).

-It is interesting to highlight that associated with the metrics;40% of the studies (Tallon et al., 2019; Chen et al., 2018; Zimoch et al., 2018; Pinggera et al., 2012) used a questionnaire with questions about the domain of business process models.
+It is interesting to highlight that associated with the metrics, 40% of the studies (Tallon et al., 2019; Chen et al., 2018; Zimoch et al., 2018; Pinggera et al., 2012) used a questionnaire with questions about the domain of business process models.
 According to the number of correct answers, the studies indicate whether the participants understood the models or not.

 Table9.EvaluationMetrics.